Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: Temporal Dynamics of Health Misinformation and Community Notes

-Building on the preceding analysis of 25,484 flagged posts, we next examine the 30,791 health-related Community Notes attached to these posts to evaluate how quickly corrective information becomes visible.
-Although Community Notes are designed for scalable, crowd-sourced fact-checking, our temporal analysis reveals that corrections are often delayed.
-As shown in Table~\ref{tab:time-delays}, the median delay between a misleading post and the creation of the first note is 10.4 hours.
-The subsequent voting phase adds another 7.2 hours before a note attains a helpfulness status (``Currently Rated Helpful'' or ``Not Helpful'').
-Furthermore, 87.9\% of notes never accumulate enough votes to reach any status, remaining indefinitely at “Not Enough Ratings”.
+Building on this analysis, we examine the 30K associated health-related Community Notes to assess \textbf{how quickly corrective information becomes visible}.
+Although Community Notes are intended to support timely, crowd-sourced fact-checking, our temporal analysis shows substantial delays.
+As reported in Table~\ref{tab:time-delays}, the median time from a misleading post to the creation of the first note is 10.4 hours.
+The subsequent voting phase adds another 7.2 hours before the note receives a helpfulness verdict (\textit{Helpful} or \textit{Not Helpful}).

+Furthermore, 87.9 percent of notes actually never gather enough votes to exit \textit{Needs More Ratings}, which prevents them from attaining any public-facing status.

-As only notes rated as helpful are surfaced publicly, \textit{this prolonged and uneven process severely limits the visibility of corrective information when timely intervention is most needed.} To improve responsiveness, the system must accelerate both the creation and validation of high-quality notes without compromising factual rigor.
-This motivates our proposed framework, \ours{}, which leverages LLMs to systematically enhance the timeliness and reliability of Community Notes.
+Since only notes achieving \textit{Helpful} status are eventually surfaced to readers, \textit{these delays significantly restrict the availability of corrective information at critical moments when misinformation is spreading most rapidly and widely, limiting timely user awareness}.
+Improving responsiveness therefore requires accelerating both note creation and note evaluation while preserving factual rigor and consistency.
+This motivates our proposed framework, \ours{}, which leverages LLMs to enhance the timeliness, reliability, and scalability of Community Notes in dynamic, high-volume misinformation settings.